dynamsoft-docs/license-server-docs/common/mechanism.md

 needAutoGenerateSidebar: true
 ---

-# How Trackable License works
+# How a license is tracked

 All Dynamsoft SDKs that support trackable licenses have a built-in mechanism to authenticate at initialization as well as collect and report its usage during runtime.